pablogbarahona/captain-the-flag/README.md

 # captain-the-flag
 H4Ck4Th0n Project developed in 24 hours during the Hackathon @ <Academia de Código_>.

-Created by Code Cadets:
+Created by a tem of 5 Code Cadets
-Jéssica Câmara
-Jonathas Oliveira
-Miguel Sobreiro
-Miguel Teixeira
-Pablo González

 This project was conceived from the One-Hit Wonder - Tubthumping from Chumbawamba.
 After a lyrics analysis we decided to do a WebApp as a drinking game.